canonical/vanilla-framework/templates/docs/patterns/accordion.md

 View example of the accordion pattern
 </a></div>

+### Headings

+To use headings in the accordion buttons use `.p-accordion__tab--with-title` class on the button and `.p-accordion__title` on the heading element inside it.

+Heading levels from `h2` up to `h6` are supported in the accordion pattern.
+Heading `h1` should not be used in the accordion, as it's reserved for the top-level title of the page.
+Also, make sure to use the same level of heading in all accordion buttons to ensure the same level in the document hierarchy.

+<div class="embedded-example"><a href="/docs/examples/patterns/accordion/headings/" class="js-example">
+View example of the accordion pattern with headings
+</a></div>

 ### Functionality

 Please ensure the `aria-control` attribute matches an ID of an element.
 If `aria-expanded` is true, then the accordion will be open by default.
 When clicking on the `accordion__tab`, you must toggle the `aria-expanded` attribute on the toggle and the `aria-hidden` attribute on the panel.